Emtinan98/Backend-Project/README.md

 - Create, Read, Update, Delete feedback.
 - Create, Read, Update, Delete, Edit profile.
-- Search for content .
+- Search for Comics .
 - can follow other reader.
 - Can view panel for the top 10 readers.
 - can view top 10 Comics.